-\begin{remark} Both the intra-team latency~$\{\xi^k_1\}$ and the inter-team latency~$\{\xi^{k_1k_2}_7\}$ above are treated as online requests despite the fact that they are activated at all time once requested.
-This is due to the fact that both~$T^k_{\texttt{h}}$ and~$T_{\texttt{c}}$ can be modified online according to the exploration progress, e.g., increased gradually as the subgroups move further away and the newly-explored area decreases. $\blacksquare$ \end{remark}
+\begin{remark} Both the intra-team latency~$\{\xi^k_1\}$ and the inter-team latency~$\{\xi^{k_1k_2}_7\}$ are treated as online requests despite being perpetually active once issued.
+This is because both bounds as $T^k_{\texttt{h}}$ and~$T_{\texttt{c}}$ can be modified online according to exploration progress, e.g., increased as subgroups move further away and the newly-explored area decreases. $\blacksquare$ \end{remark}